xVieiraLucas/xVieiraLucas/README.md

 ## I'm Lucas a development software student at Cubos Academy and Computer Science at UFF.

-- 💻 Atualmente atuo como técnico de computadores em minha cidade, onde tenho uma loja de informática.
+- 💻 Currently I work as a computer technician in my city, where I have a computer store.

-- 🔍 Em Busca da minha primeira oportunidade no mundo do desenvolvimento.
+- 🔍 In search of my first opportunity in the world of web development.

-- ✍️ Atualmente estudando Typescript e React.
+- ✍️ Currently studying Typescript and React.

-- 📚 Inglês nivel intermediário/avançado.
+- 📚 English intermediate/advanced level.

-- 👨‍✈️ Piloto Privado de Avião por hobbie.
+- 👨‍✈️ Private Airplane Pilot by hobby.

   ##